Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Proposed Framework

 However, this practice is not suitable for estimating our measures.
-First, estimating conditional PMI involves estimating the bidirectional or \emph{infill} probability ($\overleftrightarrow{p}$), which cannot be feasibly estimated from a next-word prediction-based or autoregressive language model.\footnote{Existing pre-trained LLMs capable of estimating infill probabilities, such as BERT \citep{devlin2018bert}, are not suitable for this task, because they not only differ from autoregressive models in terms of training data, but also in the training objective and model architecture.} Second, if we measure forward and backward predictability using separately-trained models, we introduce a potential confound, because the probability distribution modeled by a neural LM depends on both the nature of the neural architecture itself and the variability introduced in the training process (for example, the contents of the random mini-batches used in training by stochastic gradient descent, and the random initialization of parameters).
+First, estimating conditional PMI involves estimating the bidirectional or \emph{infill} probability ($\overleftrightarrow{p}$), which cannot be feasibly estimated from a next-word prediction-based or autoregressive language model.\footnote{Existing pre-trained LMs capable of estimating masked bidirectional probabilities, such as BERT \citep{devlin2018bert}, are not suitable for this task, because they not only differ from autoregressive models in terms of training data, but also in the training objective and model architecture.
+Furthermore, masked LMs such as BERT are not generative models and do not define a joint distribution over words.} Second, if we measure forward and backward predictability using separately-trained models, we introduce a potential confound, because the probability distribution modeled by a neural LM depends on both the nature of the neural architecture itself and the variability introduced in the training process (for example, the contents of the random mini-batches used in training by stochastic gradient descent, and the random initialization of parameters).
 If one trains separate forward and backward LMs, their outputs may not only reflect differences in the training input, but also additional sources of variance resulting from the training process \citep{fehlauer2025convergence}.

 For these reasons, a principled comparison between the contextual predictability variables requires that forward, backward, and infill probabilities all be derived from a \emph{single} model $\overrightarrow{p}_{\theta}$.
 To train such a model, we adapt prior work on enabling infill probability estimation from autoregressive LMs \citep{donahue-etal-2020-enabling,bavarian2022efficient}.
 In principle, this involves selecting a word at random within the utterance, and re-arranging the positions of the word, its preceding context, and following context as follows (see also Figure \ref{fig:language_modeling}):